aditya-paliwal/AIND-Term_1-Project_4-sign_language_recognizer/README.md

 *   2  speaker's nose
 *   X and Y values of the video frame increase left to right and top to bottom.

-Take a look at the sample [ASL recognizer video](http://www-i6.informatik.rwth-aachen.de/~dreuw/download/021.avi) to see how the hand locations are tracked.
+Sample video is provided here [ASL recognizer video](http://www-i6.informatik.rwth-aachen.de/~dreuw/download/021.avi) to see how the hand locations are tracked.

 The videos are sentences with translations provided in the database.